allmaps/allmaps/packages/render/README.md

 Set the options of this list

-Map-specific options will be passed to newly added maps.
+Note: Map-specific options set here will be passed to newly added maps.

 ###### Parameters